 The best way to enjoy the lake is by boat.
 Boats and personal water craft can be rented from businesses in Page and at each of four marinas with tour boat cruises—from one hour up to seven hours—offered year round at Wahweap and Bull Frog marinas.
 Dangling Rope Marina is only accessible by boat and is 3/4 of the distance from Wahweap Marina to Rainbow Bridge National Monument.

 Other lake activities include swimming, fishing, scuba diving, snorkeling, water skiing, hiking and sightseeing.
 Photographic opportunities abound.
 You can even take a scenic flight by plane or helicopter over the lake, which provides a bird’s eye view of how far some those 96 canyons extend from the main channel.

-Lake Powell is 80 miles from Jacob Lake and will take about 1 hour and 30 minutes to drive.
+Lake Powell is 80 miles from Jacob Lake and will take about 1 hour and 30 minutes to drive depending on the weather.